-- If R is a commutative ring with identity and I is an ideal of R, then R/I is a field if and only if I is a maximal ideal (Theorem 6.15 in both editions). - The set of cosets of an ideal forms a ring (the quotient ring).
-Specifically, addition and multiplication of cosets of an ideal are well defined. - The kernel of a homomorphism is an ideal. - for every ring R and every ideal I in R, there is a natural surjective homomorphism R to R/I, given by $r \mapsto r + I$ (Theorem 6.12). - In a commutative ring with identity, every maximal ideal is prime.
+- The remainder theorem - The factor theorem. - The simple criterion for checking that a subset is an ideal (Thm 6.1). - The set of cosets of an ideal forms a ring (the quotient ring).
+Specifically, addition and multiplication of cosets of an ideal are well defined. - The kernel of a homomorphism is an ideal. - for every ring R and every ideal I in R, there is a natural surjective homomorphism $R \to R/I$, given by $r \mapsto r + I$ (Theorem 6.12). - In a commutative ring with identity, every maximal ideal is prime. - The First Isomorphism Theorem.